ArduPilot/MethodicConfigurator/USERMANUAL.md

 ### 1. Select a Vehicle Directory

 - **Click the `...` button next to the `Vehicle directory:` label to open a directory selection dialog.**
-- **Navigate to the directory containing the vehicle-specific intermediate parameter files and click `OK`.**
+- **Navigate to the directory containing the vehicle-specific intermediate parameter files (if you are running it for the first time use the one you just created) and click `OK`.**
 - vehicle-specific intermediate parameter filenames start with two digits followed by an underscore and end in `.param`

 ### 2. Select an Intermediate Parameter File